Human Park

 United Kingdom

-Helped #1 social fitness app in UK transition from MVP to Premium with subscriptions growing daily
+We enabled the UK’s #1 social fitness app to transition from an MVP to a Premium offering, and their subscriptions are growing daily